Berks County Pennsylvania assistance programs.

 Catholic Charities provides emergency assistance.
 Services include parish outreach and other community support services such as case management, housing and rent assistance, emergency food aid and counseling services, debt assistance, and more to help individuals and families attain self-sufficiency.
 Learn more on rent assistance programs.

 Those are just a few of the resources offered.
-The non-profit also has services tailored for immigrants and seniors, including job training and information on medical care.
+The non-profit Catholic Charities in Berks County also has services tailored for immigrants and seniors, including job training and information on medical care.
 While Catholic Charities is located in The Madison Building, 400 Washington Street Suite 100, Reading, PA 19601 (phone (610) 376-7144) they have other locations in the region.
-Continue reading.
+Continue with Lehigh and Reading area Catholic Charities.

 In addition, another service the Salvation Army offers is the Supportive Housing Program.
 It will help disabled and homeless families find permanent solutions to their homelessness.
 Click here to find additional ways to get medical or hospital bill help.

-Food assistance programs - Berks County families, regardless of income, background, or religion, can stop by a food bank or pantry for free food, groceries, meals, and more.
+Food assistance programs - Berks County families, regardless of income, background, or religion, can stop by a food bank or pantry.
+There are soup kitchens and pantries in the region for free food, groceries, meals, and more.
 Most of the centers can provide other services such as clothing, diapers, holiday gifts for children, and other social services.

 Pennsylvania Family Centers are another place to turn to.
 Call them at (610) 376-6571.
 These centers offer the following.